aav7fl/website-legacy/_posts/2016-05-01-ocarina-of-time-n64-save-transfer-guide.markdown

 meta: "An updated guide on how to dump the ram from The Legend of Zelda: Ocarina of Time on the Nintendo 64 and create an emulator friendly (.sra) save file."
 ---

 It was brought to my attention that my original blog post outlining the process I took to dump my Nintendo 64 save files was not very friendly when people wanted to use it as a guide.
 Originally, I was going to edit the blog post to incorporate new guide steps, but I soon realized that I was straying away from the scope of that blog post; to outline and describe the process I took to recover my save collection.
-Below are the steps you will want to follow if you would like to backup your save file for the Nintendo 64 game, The Legend of Zelda: Ocarina of Time.
+Below are the steps to follow if you would like to backup your save file for the Nintendo 64 game, The Legend of Zelda: Ocarina of Time.

 ## Required tools: